DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/explore-the-installed-sdk-and-the-atlas-commands.md

     Your standalone JIRA now has a TEST project.
 Test what happens to the project when you restart this standalone instance.
 5. Return to the command line where you started JIRA.
 6. Gracefully shutdown JIRA by pressing CTRL-Z (Windows) or CTRL-D (Linux).
-7. Browse to the default JIRA URL (`http://myhost.local:2990/jira or http://localhost:2990/jira)` with your browser.
+7. Browse to the default JIRA URL (<a href="http://myhost.local:2990/jira" class="uri external-link">http://myhost.local:2990/jira</a> or <a href="http://localhost:2990/jira" class="uri external-link">http://localhost:2990/jira</a>) with your browser.

          Your browser should inform you that it could not get a connection to the server.

 8. Return to the command line (DOS prompt for Windows users).
 9. Make sure you are in the `atlastutorial` directory.
 10. Restart JIRA standalone.